apbertoletti/Net.Migration.POC/README.md

 1. Choose a short and descriptive migration name.
 Think of this as a git commit message.
 For example: "Add-Column-Email-ToTable-Customer"
 2. Try to use atomic migrations, each one with its context.
 For example, you need to create a new column and populate it, prefer to do two migrations, one to create the new column and the other to populate its content.
-3. If you won´t use a migration anymore, remember to remove it from the project (see remove migration command in the ["EF Migration commands" sessions](https://github.com/apbertoletti/Net.Migration.POC#ef-migration-commands-via-package-manager-console) above).
+3. If you will no longer be using a migration, remember to remove it from the project (see remove migration command in the ["EF Migration commands" sessions](https://github.com/apbertoletti/Net.Migration.POC#ef-migration-commands-via-package-manager-console) above).
 Otherwise, the EF will try to apply it again.
 4. Avoid trying to rollback (or remove) migrations that have already been committed on the repository.
 Instead, add a new migration with your scripts to undo what you want.